benrady/strapper/README.md

 # About Strapper

 Strapper is a basic skeleton for building single page HTML5 apps, using [Twitter Bootstrap](http://twitter.github.io/bootstrap).
-Unlike a "web framework" Strapper makes no assumptions about your data model.
+Strapper is not opinionated software.
 It simply provides:

 * A view/controller mechanism, based on url hash change events.
 * A simple DOM event wrapper